rakvat/transform-social.org/content/texte/pandemic.md

 regions handle it.

 E.g. one community might decide to have quarantine houses for those that fear harsh consequences when getting the virus and let others proceed as usual.
-Another community might implement some extensive virus detection system to be able to isolate infected people as fast as possible.
+Another community might implement an extensive virus detection system to be able to isolate infected people as fast as possible.
 Again other communities might ask for healthy volunteers to get infected on purpose and reach herd immunity after some time.
 As solidarity is one of the core principles of anarchy, all of the communities or regions are